badoo/techblog/_posts/2015-08-17-lets-build-freehand-drawing-in-ios-part-3.markdown

 ![quadratic_bezier]({{page.imgdir}}/quadratic_bezier.jpg)

 When using Bezier paths, the choice of control points is vital, as they define the curvature and tangent direction on the target points.
-For now we will use quadratic Bezier because it only needs one control point, so it's easier to calculate.
+For now we’ll use quadratic Bezier because it only needs one control point, so it's easier to calculate.
 We can adopt a cubic Bezier path later if the result is not satisfactory.

 ## Curves with Bezier splines

 We already know that choosing a good control point is key to ensuring our curves are smooth and continuous.
-If we were to take the control point as the mid point between two touches, even if it seems that it would work nicely, the curve would break at every point, because the tangents at the target points would not match:
+If we were to take the control point as the midpoint between two touches, even if it seemed that it would work nicely, the curve would break at every point, because the tangents at the target points wouldn’tmatch:

 ![controlpoint1]({{page.imgdir}}/controlpoint1.png)

 We can use a more sophisticated but still simple choice of control point.
-We will need **3 touch points**.
+We’ll need **three touch points**.
 The control point will be the second touch.
-We will then use midpoints between first and second, second and third, to be the target points.
-The line will not go exactly through the users' touches, but the difference is small enough not to be noticed.
-Most importantly, the tangent is preserved at the target points, thus keeping a smooth curve all through the user touches:
+We will then use midpoints between first and second, second and third, as the target points.
+The line will not go exactly through the user’s touches, but the difference is small enough not to be noticed.
+Most importantly, the tangent is preserved at the target points, thus keeping a smooth curve throughout the user touches:

 ![controlpoint2]({{page.imgdir}}/controlpoint2.png)

 We encourage you to check this [excellent tutorial][arieltut], which explains this choice of control points in depth.
 Now let’s modify our code to support drawing curves.

 First we need to modify our `LineDrawCommand`.
-When the user only moved the finger producing two touches, we can’t draw more than a straight line, as we don’t have previous points data.
-Afterwards, to trace a quadratic bezier using the midpoints we will need 3 touches.
+When the user only moves the finger producing two touches, we can’t draw more than a straight line, as we don’t have previous points data.
+Afterwards, to trace a quadratic bezier using the midpoints we will need three touches.

 You can see all the changes [here][curve].